 Buzzard View

-This literary soundwalk follows a stunning loop route around the Holnicote Estate, Exmoor.
-The path passes through woodland, moorland and coast, over a beacon, and past buildings ancient and new telling a tale of how this place has been transformed over time by humans and non-humans, and how new ecological changes in this landscape give cause for hope.
-It can be experienced as a virtual walk experience, or in situ through a sequence of listening points along the way.
+This literary soundwalk is a long-form audio essay that evokes the experience of walking a stunning loop route around a headland where Exmoor meets the sea.
+The path passes through woodland, moorland and coast, over a beacon, and past buildings ancient and new telling a tale of how this place has been transformed over time by humans and non-humans.
+It can be experienced as a virtual immersive walk experience or in situ.

 The New Riverscapers: A Beaver's Tale

-This fictional sound story is narrated by a beaver living on a Devon river, and developed through a collaboration with environmental scientist, Professor Richard Brazier.
+This fictional sound story is narrated by a beaver reintroduced and living freely on a Devon river.
+It was researched and developed through a collaboration with environmental scientist, Professor Richard Brazier, who has been involved in the research and licensing of beaver reintroductions across the UK.

 Commissioned by Literature Works as part of a writing residency.